Thank you for your interest in WKU Pre-SLP!

 Follow these detailed instructions to be sure you apply to the correct program.

-The Pre-SLP program is entirely Web-based (requiring no visits to campus) and is offered sequentially, leading to completion in four semesters.
-There are 8 prerequisite courses required for admission to the WKU Master's degree program, for a total of 24 credits.
-CD 290 Observation is offered as an optional course for one credit.
+The Pre-SLP program is entirely Web-based (all courses are online and require no visits to campus) and is offered sequentially, leading to completion in four semesters.
+It offers the 8 prerequisite courses required for admission to the WKU Master's degree program, for a total of 24 credits.
+CD 290 Observation is offered as an optional Pass/Fail course for one credit.

 A cohort will begin each summer, with the following course sequence:

-** CD 290 is offered each semester but you would only enroll one time in the course.
+** CD 290 is offered each semester as an optional Pass/Fail course, but you would only enroll one time in the course.
 This course is designed to allow you to gain the 25 observation hours necessary for the graduate program.
-Prior to enrollment you would want to ensure that you have a site with an ASHA certified SLP in which you would be allowed to observe therapy for 25 hours over the course of the semester.
+Prior to enrollment you would want to ensure that you have a site with an ASHA-certified SLP in which you would be allowed to observe therapy for 25 hours over the course of the semester.

 Changes to this sequence may be made based on faculty and student needs.
 There is currently not an option for beginning the course sequence in the fall or spring semesters.

 The Division of Extended Learning and Outreach (DELO) offers excellent resources to assist online learners.
 Their website has a number of helpful topics including an orientation to online learning and helpful information to aid you in determining if online learning is right for you.
-Please click here to visit their website.
+Here is a link to their website: WKU Online

-Many instructors in the Department of Communication Disorders at WKU now use Adobe Connect Pro for on-line courses.
-To be able to participate fully in these classes graduate students should have the following computer hardware and software, along with DLS/Cable/or T1 internet connection (dial-up service is not acceptable) at a minimum:
+The Communication Sciences and Disorders Department at WKU uses Adobe Connect Pro for most (if not all) of the on-line courses and web-enhanced courses.
+To be able to participate fully in these classes students should have the following computer hardware and software, along with DSL/Cable/or T1 internet connection (dial-up service is not acceptable) at a minimum: